USEPA/e-manifest/docs/src/Services/Manifest/validation.md

        }
        ```

-     - 5.6.3.
-If manifestTrackingNumber has a valid format, the service checks if the provided manifestTrackingNumber
+     - If `manifestTrackingNumber` has a valid format, the service checks if the provided `manifestTrackingNumber`
        suffix is valid.
 If the suffix is invalid, the service generates the following error:

        ```json